rahuljoshi027/KalahGame/README.md

 JavaDocs -
 Code is documented with as much as possible details.

-How to build?
+How to build -
 mvn clean install (mvn clean install -DskipTests to skip test cases)

-How to run the application?
+How to run the application -
 mvn spring-boot:run

-Swagger url ?
+Swagger url -
 http://localhost:8080/swagger-ui.html

 Junit Test Cases -